firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-13-forest-thing.md

 ----

 I sleep too long.
 When I open my eyes, the world is already brightening.
 For a handful of minutes, I waste time not moving.
-Canopy perchers are calling the sun to slip over the horizon.
+Canopy perchers are calling the dawn to slip over the horizon.
 Heat pricks the nape of my neck.
 Full, bright sun punctures the canopy, splashes onto the forest floor.
 It is light enough to be found.
 I must run.
 Again.

 ----